Nortel: Wind-up

 In October 2011, the administrators of Nortel's British subsidiary lost their appeal to overturn a court order requiring them to pay £2.1 billion into Nortel's underfunded pension plan.
 Nortel's U.S. retirement income plan is now managed by the Pension Benefit Guaranty Corporation.

 In January 2014, a pact between the U.S. and European divisions of Nortel was approved by a U.S. court.
 However, litigation continued.
 In April 2016, Nortel went back to court for a fresh round of legal arguments.
 Courts in the U.S. and Canada approved a negotiated settlement among competing creditors in January 2017.

 Products

 Nortel made telecommunications, computer network equipment and software.
 It served both general businesses and communications carriers (landline telephone, mobile phone, and cable TV carriers).
-Technologies included telephonic (voice) equipment, fiber optics, local wireless, and multimedia.
+Technologies included telephonic (voice) equipment, fibre optics, local wireless, and multimedia.